Search results for:

 If you're just getting started, the first thing you'll have to do is find something you want to be an affiliate for.

 Do you already have a website or blog?
 If so, think about what products would fit in with what you already write about.
-Don’t just throw up ads for things you assume everyone wants or needs.
-Don’t litter your site with ads for phones just because everyone uses them if your site isn’t about phones or at least tech-related.
+Don't just throw up ads for things you assume everyone wants or needs.
+Don't litter your site with advertisements for phones just because everyone uses them if your site isn't about phones or at least tech-related.
 (And if it is, you should check out our affiliate program that rewards you with up to $135 per sale!)

 If your visitors feel you're bombarding them with ads or you aren't genuine in the things you recommend, they won't be back.

 If you have a dog-sitting service, you might add an affiliate program for dog obedience courses.
 Your furry-friend lover audience very well may be interested in something like that.
-Or you could consider something like Amazon where ads for dog-related items show on your site.
+Or you could consider something like Amazon, where ads for dog-related items show on your site.

-If you’re already into affiliate marketing, then now’s a good time to evaluate what you’re promoting and consider new programs.
+If you're already into affiliate marketing, now's a good time to evaluate what you're promoting and consider new programs.

 What other brands are out there that fit within your niche and have affiliate programs?
-Are their products as good as or better than ones you currently promote?
+Are their products as good as or better than the ones you currently promote?
 Have you tried any of them?
 Are they willing to let you test drive or sample them?
 What are the terms for their affiliate program?
 What do they offer?

-Do you know who’s following you?
+Do you know who's following you?
 You have to know who your readers are before you can choose an affiliate program that fits.
 Are they young?
 Old?
 How much money do they make on average?
 Do they prefer reading instructions or videos?
 Men?
 Women?
 Married?
 Single?
 Are they stay-at-home moms or tech entrepreneurs?
-Do they prefer cooking their own meals or eating out?
+Do they like cooking their meals or eating out?

-So before you go any farther, take some time to figure out exactly who you’re writing for.
-This might be in the form of polls and surveys, digging into detailed software/analytics/services or simply talking with them over social media.
+So before you go any farther, take some time to figure out exactly who you're writing for.
+This might be in the form of polls and surveys, digging into detailed software/analytics/services, or simply talking with them over social media.